jcumby/ionic_materials_chem/lecture1.md

 - $\frac{1}{r}$ dependence makes long-range interactions important

 .footer[
-- see Chem 1-states of matter for a recap on ionic compounds]
+- see Chemistry 1 "States of Matter" for a recap on ionic compounds]

 ???